LaxarJS/ax-affix-control/README.md

 # AxAffixControl

-A wrapper around the [Bootstrap affix control](http://getbootstrap.com/javascript/#affix) for usage as AngularJS directive in LaxarJS applications.
+> Wraps the [Bootstrap affix component](http://getbootstrap.com/javascript/#affix) as an AngularJS directive, for LaxarJS widgets

 ## Installation